News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

 UK Chemistry Olympiad is a unique opportunity for students to push themselves further and excel in the chemistry field

 A Level Chemistry requires you to achieve at least the minimum entry requirements for your chosen pathway plus a grade 6 or higher in GCSE Chemistry and Maths and 1 grade 6 or higher in another Science.
 If combined Science, grade 6-6 or higher and grade 6 in Maths.
-The minimum entry requirements will be discussed at open events and at your college interview.

 Chemistry is an excellent preparation for you if you are looking to extend your understanding of a key physical science.
 It is a central science which opens up the possibility of a huge range of science related university courses and jobs.
 These includes medicine and health related professions such as dentistry, pharmacy and veterinary sciences etc., as well as chemical engineering, optometry and courses that overlap with maths and physics.
 A Level Chemistry blends particularly well with other science subjects such as Physics and Biology.
 You may also take it as a complementary course alongside other choices.
 If you are interested in how things work and why materials behave as they do then chemistry is for you.